transfer managers assume PATH setting

 The TMs assume that 'mkfs' is on the path -- that's not the case with a default setup of (at least) Centos 5.4.
 It seems like TMs ought to try to operate under almost any kind of configuration.

 . changing the invocations of 'mkfs' to '/sbin/mkfs', which should work for modern Linuxes (http://www.pathname.com/fhs/2.2/fhs-3.14.html)

 . adding the ability to test for environmental dependencies during 'onehost create'.

 There may well be other commands beyond 'mkfs' that can fail, btw.
 That's just one I happened to run into.

-#5 Updated by Jaime Melis almost 9 years ago
+#5 Updated by Jaime Melis about 9 years ago